michalvankodev/michalvankodev-site/_posts/blog/2022-02-28-error-handling-with-either-type.md

  * Try to execute an async function and return a tuple of `[Error, ResultType]`
  * If the operation is successful error will be `null`
  * If the operation fails, the `errorHandler` runs with the exception that was thrown, Result is `undefined`
- * It catches all errors that might happen in the passed async task.
+ * It catches all errors that might happen in the passed async task
  * It will not catch any errors that are thrown from the `errorHander` */ export function wrapWithErrorHandler<